avatharbe/bbPoints/README.md

 #### Lineage

 bbPoints v2.0 is the successor to `dmzx/ultimatepoints`.
-The v1.x line is preserved at the [`v1.3.4-final` tag](https://github.com/avatharbe/bbPoints/releases/tag/v1.3.4-final). v2.0 changes the PHP namespace, vendor directory, and service IDs to `avathar/bbpoints`, makes bbAccounts a required dependency, and removes the v1.3.x dual-write infrastructure — bbAccounts is the canonical store from day one.
-DB-stored identifiers (table names, config keys, ACL labels) are preserved verbatim.
+The v1.x line is preserved at the [`v1.3.4-final` tag](https://github.com/avatharbe/bbPoints/releases/tag/v1.3.4-final). v2.0 changes the PHP namespace, vendor directory, and service IDs to `avathar/bbpoints`, makes bbAccounts a required dependency.
+DB-stored identifiers (table names, config keys, ACL labels) are preserved.
 An existing v1.3.x install can upgrade in place by disabling v1.3.4, deleting the old `ext/dmzx/ultimatepoints/` directory, and installing v2.0 under the new vendor directory.

 Originally by dmzx & posey.
 Fork maintained by Andy Vandenberghe (Sajaki).
 See `CHANGELOG.md` for the full v2.0 transition.